LZStealth/Google-Sheets-Rate-Assistant/readme.md

 ```

 + Lowest PollRate for a single API key is recommended at 1200 to keep these under the free tier of 60 per minute.
-+ Each API key should be different.
++ Each API key should be different, this is not checked.
++ Multiple documents can be polled from a single key and the rate will be calculated.
-+ Multiple sheets can be included under each DocumentID and will not add to each APIKey rate limit.
++ Multiple sheets can be included under each 'googleDocId' and will not add to each APIKey rate limit.